Research & Advocacy

 An advocacy tool created as a collaborative independent research project for illuminating culture’s relative value in our lives.

-The Role of Social Networks in Innovations of K-12 Education through the ArtsScreen Shot 2016-01-30 at 2.49.39 PM
+The Role of Social Networks in Innovations of K-12 Education through the Arts

-Dr. Cristina Boari (UNIBO) and Narric Rome (Americans for the Arts)
+University of Bologna Department of Economics/Americans for the Arts 2011Dr.
+Cristina Boari (UNIBO) and Narric Rome (Americans for the Arts)

 The Arts in Education federal grant program strives to innovate and improve the American secondary and post-secondary education system through the arts, but is falling short of its goal due to the shortcomings of the network supporting these projects, and has subsequently limited the exchange, growth and sustainability of these innovations to rise to a scale that can significantly impact the American education system.

-What role can arts education play in enhancing the effectiveness of the American education system?
+What role can arts education play in enhancing the effectiveness of the American education system

-Heinz College at Carnegie Mellon 2010 Independent Study
+Heinz College at Carnegie Mellon 2010 Independent Study – Professor David Deming

 Policy one-sheet with legislative recommendations focusing on improving national data collection and research in arts education as a measurable and low-cost first step toward increased accountability for arts as a core subject.